-Purchasing an AR-15 rifle was far simpler when the only choice was Colt.
-Later, we had Armalite and a few others.
+Purchasing an AR-15 rifle was far simpler when the only choice was Colt, Armalite, and a few others.
 Today, I cannot count the makers.
 Some are genuine manufacturers and others are small operators putting together rifles from outsourced parts.
-As long as the parts are high quality, that is fine.
+As long as the parts are high quality, that’s fine.
 There is a lot of talent in the business.
 Diamondback’s DB15 exemplifies such talent.

-There is a price leader variant for less than $500.
-I cannot comment on the less expensive or more expensive Diamondback products, but only on the rifle I own.
-The other rifles should be similar in reliability and accuracy, and it is a personal decision on the features you must have.
+I cannot comment on the less expensive or more expensive Diamondback products, but only on the rifle, I own.
+The other rifles should be similar in reliability and accuracy, and it is a personal decision on the features you want to have.

 The rifle is a standard-length carbine with a 16-inch barrel.
 The bolt carrier is well finished and the bolt carrier keys are properly staked in place.
-The fit and finish are adequate, and the fitting of each part seems good.
+The fit and finish are good, and the fitting of each part seems sound.

 The DB15 never stuttered in firing well over 400 rounds of Winchester USA ball.
 There were no failures to chamber, fire, or eject.
 I also fired a smaller quantity of the Winchester 55-grain JSP.
 This is a load with excellent wound potential for many purposes.